Chapter 01: Convocation

 "Zingiber.
 Guard me."
 She pushed with her aura like they'd practiced a thousand times before, the deep hum in her chest booming high and low.

-With no hesitation, Zingiber jumped to Luna's front, every muscle tensed.
-Alex and Felix teetered back, cowed for a moment by a five kig beast despite themselves.
+With no hesitation, Zingiber jumped to Luna's fore, every muscle tensed.
+Alex and Felix teetered back, cowed for a moment by an eight kig beast despite themselves.
 He looked fiercely harmless.

 "Good boy."
 Luna crouched down, placed two hands on his back, and pressed her loyal friend hard into the wooden floor.